 Installation requirements can be found in AS/NZS 3000 wiring rules and, in the absence of other Australian installation standards or codes, you can obtain guidance from AS/NZS 5033 Installation and safety requirements for photovoltaic (PV) arrays.

-The ESO and WHS are developing a code of practice to give further guidance for safety at solar farms.
+The ESO and WHS has developed the Construction and operation of solar farms Code of Practice (PDF, 0.92 MB) to give further guidance for safety at solar farms.